 Think about whether you’re prepared to take the risk of being unprotected against other losses before you travel.

-When you visit the ROI you’ll need a valid European Health Insurance Card (EHIC) to get the same healthcare as Irish nationals - you won’t be covered for private medical care or repatriation though.
-You can apply for an EHIC online or over the phone with the NHS.
+When you visit the ROI you’ll need a valid European Health Insurance Card (EHIC) or GHIC (Global Health Insurance Card) to get the same healthcare as Irish nationals - you won’t be covered for private medical care or repatriation though.
+You can apply for an GHIC online or over the phone with the NHS.

 You’ll need valid car insurance to legally drive in the Republic of Ireland.
 Check if your existing policy covers you.